mapcentia/gc2-cli/README.md

 Set connection.
 You can use flags to set host, database and user.
 If one or more flags are missing, you will be prompted instead.

 ```
-Set connection.
-You can use flags to set host, database and user.
-If one or more flags are missing, you will be prompted instead.

 USAGE
   $ gc2 connect [OPTIONS]